pancutan/rails5-docker-alpine/README.md

 [[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm"
 ```

-Sometines restart is needed.
+Sometimes restart is needed.
 To avoid, do on each terminal:
 ```
 source ~/.profile on each term
 ```